 And so, there.
 We are all sinners.
 The tragedy abides, as does all the good KB did, this father of four daughters, one of whom entered eternity with him.

 I believe I was somewhere in Florida’s interior when it happened — when Kobe Bryant, his daughter and several other souls were suddenly lost in a violent flash in the fog three thousand miles away on a north-of-LA hillside.
 I had probably just recently exited I-275, then exited I-10 and found my way to state road 301 west on my way back to what is currently home: Largo in the Tampa Bay area.
 And I know that for much of the drive I’d been thinking about my son and his new wife.
 I was just coming from their wedding in Mount Pleasant, SC, a seaside suburb of Charleston.
 And I was thinking about life’s frailty, its shooting star evanescence. ( Driving on any American highway at any hour of the day will induce such thoughts.)
 I’d been praying for God to keep the newlyweds safe — to keep us all safe, every soul.
 But life is both fragile and — though we should not dwell on it — full of dangers.
-And the truth is that I had not, in the years prior to his wedding, bonded with my son as any father should — and should not fail to do.
-Now, the love I was feeling, tinged in equal measure with joy and remorse, was great.
+And the truth is that I had not, in the years prior to his wedding, bonded with my son as any father should — and should not now fail to do.
+The swell of emotion I was feeling during that wedding ceremony, tinged in equal measure with joy and remorse, was great.
 Every moment without love is a tragedy.
 Life is short.
 Love — well, it’s eternal.
 Cliche?
 Yeah.
 Sorry.
 Continue reading “A FLASH IN THE FOG”